django-oscar/django-oscar/docs/source/howto/how_to_customise_models.rst

     from oscar.apps.catalogue.models import *

+Make sure to import the remaining Oscar models at the bottom of your file.

 The last thing you need to do now is make Django update the database schema and create a new column in the product table.
 We recommend to use South migrations